cuboid6023/HealthBarLib/README.md

     -`2`: Display mob's remaining % health on healthbar

 `$slow_update`
-    -`0`: Have all entities with healthbars perform update their healthbars every tick.
+    -`0`: Have all entities with healthbars check if their health has changed every tick.
 Visually smoother but has worse performance.
     -`1`: Default.
-Have all entities with healthbars update their healthbars every 3 ticks.
+Have all entities with healthbars check if their health has changed every 3 ticks.
 May cause visual lag but has better performance.

 `$lock_settings`
     -`0`: Settings will reset to default on next reload